Marco Ghisu, TUV NORD, Italy

-Functional Safety concept: IEC 61508 / IEC 61511: Introduction and general principle
+Day 1-Functional Safety concept: IEC 61508 / IEC 61511: Introduction and general principle

 Significant functional safety parameters

 It gives a general overview of the required processes in addition to the established quality assurance system, complementary processes in development and extension of supporting processes.
 Its aim is to sensitize responsible persons of the development- and test- and quality-departments and also the managers and its implication for the company, its products and processes.
 The lecture gives general introduction of the safety process, documentation requirements and specifies the management and technical activities during the overall safety lifecycle phases that are necessary for the achievement of the required functional safety of safety related components.

 The IEC 61511 series is process industry specific within the framework of the IEC 61508 series.
 The IEC 61511 series addresses the application of SISs for the process industries.
 The IEC 61511 series also addresses a process Hazard and Risk Assessment (H&RA) to be carried out to enable the specification for SISs to be derived.
 Other safety systems' contributions are only considered with respect to the performance requirements for the SIS.
 The SIS includes all devices necessary to carry out each SIF from sensor(s) to final element(s).
 IEC 61508 specifies 4 levels of safety performance for a safety function.
 These are called safety integrity levels.
 Safety integrity level 1 (SIL1) is the lowest level of safety integrity and safety integrity level 4 (SIL4) is the highest level.
 The standard details the requirements necessary to achieve each safety integrity level.
 These requirements are more rigorous at higher levels of safety integrity in order to achieve the required lower likelihood of dangerous failure.

 requirements, SIL Analysis calculation for safety loop & Final test for the participants

 The IEC 61508 and the IEC 61511 define concepts of risk and the relationship of risk to safety integrity.
 Several methods are analyzed depending upon the application sector and the specific circumstances under consideration.
 The methods can be quantitative and qualitative approaches.
 The following methods will be presented in order to illustrate the underlying principles: ALARP, Risk Graph, Layer of Protection Analysis (LOPA), Hazardous event severity matrix.

 The IEC 61511 establishes the requirement specification phase in order to define the SIS safety requirements.
 The SIS design and engineering phase has to consider the specification in order to proceed with the requirements for system behavior on detection of fault, the hardware fault tolerance (HFT), the selection of the device and the quantification of random failure.
 The safety loop (SIS) will be evaluated with the assigned SIL.
 The SIL has been performed throughout an accurate examination of the complete and correct compliance with both probabilistic requirements and architectural constrains.
 The Reliability Block Diagram technique will be used to perform the calculations.

 The application of the SIL Calculation will follow the steps: